Jesus and Mary Chain

 When they came out from hiding and he saw them he ran over right away.
 “He’s back to guarding us again,” Maggie told Steve.
 “He’s giving us his warm glow.”

-One of their neighbors fell in love with Grayson, their silver Lab, after he sniffed out who had bolt cut the Jesus and Mary statues and stolen them.
-Steve set them in cement so it wouldn’t happen again.
+One of their neighbors fell in love with Grayson, their silver Lab, after he sniffed out who had bolt cut and stolen the Jesus and Mary statues.
+When Steve retrieved them he set them in cement so it wouldn’t happen again.
 Grayson had a great nose and was a cutie patootie, too.
-The neighbor lady did everything she could to get them to give Grayson to her.
+Their neighbor did everything she could to get them to give Grayson to her.

 “He’s not for sale,” Maggie said.
 “He’s my dog.”